 Manchester City boss Roberto Mancini knows Adam Johnson can make life difficult for his side as he returns to the Etihad Stadium this weekend.

 Mancini often tipped Johnson for big things after signing him for 7 million pounds ($11.3 million) in 2010, but the winger grew frustrated at a lack of first-team opportunities and joined Sunderland in August.

-The 25-year-old spoke of his frustration and of difficulties with Mancini after making the 10-million-pound ($16.2-million) move from the Barclays Premier League champions back to his native north east.
+The 25-year-old spoke of his frustration and of difficulties with Mancini after making the 10-million-pound ($16.2-million) move from the Premier League champions back to his native northeast.

-The England international will now get the chance to show City what they have lost as the Wearsiders visit Eastlands for a Saturday fixture (7:30 a.m.
+The England international will now get the chance to show City what it lost as the Wearsiders visit Eastlands for a Saturday fixture (7:30 a.m.
 ET, ESPN2).

-City were well aware of the problems Sunderland can pose even before they signed Johnson.
+City was well aware of the problems Sunderland can pose even before they signed Johnson.

-Last season the Black Cats did more than any other side to derail City's title bid, beating them at the Stadium of Light and then claiming a draw at Eastlands.
+Last season the Black Cats did more than any other side to derail City's title bid, beating City at the Stadium of Light and then claiming a draw at Eastlands.

 They were in fact only five minutes from winning that second game as well, but two late goals saw the hosts snatch a point in a 3-3 thriller in March.

 "It is very difficult because every time Sunderland play against us they play a fantastic game," Mancini said.
-"Last year the point we got against Sunderland after we were 3-1 down with five minutes to go, and we equalised in the end with (Aleksandar) Kolarov, was an important point in the league.
+"Last year the point we got against Sunderland after we were 3-1 down with five minutes to go, and we equalized in the end with (Aleksandar) Kolarov, was an important point in the league.